tmcleod3/repconsplit/readme.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [https://opensource.org/license/mit](LICENSE) file for details.